This page in brief

 Philosophers have identified two types of beings or things: necessary beings whose nature it is to exist (they couldn’t not exist), and have no external cause, and contingent beings, whose existence is explained by factors outside themselves, and who could possibly have not existed, or they could have had different qualities.

 Premise 2, sometimes called the Principle of Sufficient reason, tries to capture what we know about reality.
 Most things, perhaps everything we know about, are contingent and have an external cause which explains their existence.
-It is not a large extrapolation to conclude that everything has such an explanation.
-While this may not be certain, it surely is more likely , based on our experience of reality, than that things may have no such explanation.
+It is not a large extrapolation to conclude that everything has such an explanation, unless it is a necessary thing.
+While this may not be certain, it surely is more likely, based on our experience of reality, than that things may have no such explanation.

 At first sight, premise 4 seems hard to justify – why assume that God is the only possible explanation?
 There are two reasons to accept this premise: